Wanderer0074348/Terminal_Music_Player_python_project/README.md

 ##  Working on
 1. Playing multiple local files in one folder
+2. Adding lyrics for songs
-2. Playing a youtube playlist
+3. Playing a youtube playlist
-3. PLaying a user created playlist
+4. PLaying a user created playlist
-4. Adding Keybind configuration for users ease
+5. Adding Keybind configuration for users ease
-5. Adding mobile support
+6. Adding mobile support
+7. Adding muliplayer/ listen with friends mode

 ## NOTE
-**please** note that this is a project to practice what i've learnt in python, and get ad-free music.
+**please** note that this is a project to practice what i've learnt in python.
 You could just use mpv from the command-line directly instead of running this py file. **THIS IS A JUST A PRACTICE PROJECT**